 As time passes I can layer those guiding structures to change the way I shop and the environment I live in.

-In that way I have had to use the willpower just once to create the structure and the environment changes as a direct result.
+In that way, I have had to use willpower just once to create the structure and the environment changes as a direct result.

 Over time, layered change will bring about a change in habit and behaviour.

 The next time you have a habit or some behaviour you would like to change, poly your willpower in a way that changes your environment by creating guiding structures so you don’t have to dip into the willpower bank over and over again.